usnistgov/800-63-3/sp800-63c/sec8_security.md

 	1. The assertion is sent over an authenticated protected channel to an authenticated RP.
 Audience restrictions are used to restrict the assertion to the intended RP.
 The IdP also signs the assertion.
+	The key used is stored in suitably secure storage available to the application (e.g., keychain storage, trusted platform module, secure element) and is communicated to the RP in a secure manner (e.g., through a trusted out-of-band mechanism or delivery over a secure protected channel).

 	2. Assertions are signed by the IdP and encrypted for a specific RP.
 It should be